katef/libfsm/doc/advice.md

     # rx - patterns from file:
     rx -p -r pcre -l vmc -k str -d skipped.txt patterns.txt > detectors.c
     ```

+5. Call the generated code from your program somehow

+    You're on your own for this. `-k` controls the API for the generated code to read in data to match.
+Try different options for the language you're using and see which suits you.

+    The generated API can also vary depending on how you want libfsm to handle ambiguities between different patterns.
+See the `AMBIG_*` flags in [include/fsm/options.h](../include/fsm/options.h) for different approaches there.

 Both tools:
 * Combine all patterns into one function (like using `|` to join them)